-We will stay at a local guesthouse situated in a beautiful valley near Akureyri with many options for back country skiing.
-The trip will be supported by vehicle to transport us to various ski locations close by.
+We will stay at a local guesthouse situated in a beautiful valley near Akureyri with many options for backcountry skiing.
+The trip will be supported by a vehicle to transport us to various ski locations close by.
 Backcountry skiing is an amazing way to explore the Troll Peninsula of Iceland.
 I hope you can join us in 2020!

 Also, Iceland is famous for its local hot springs and geological formations; the Troll Peninsula is no exception.
 We will aim to visit different hot springs near the areas that we choose to ski for the day and when the opportunity arises we will make scenic side trips.

 Day 8: After a hearty breakfast we will depart for the airport having completed a great adventure in a unique and beautiful part of the world.